Estimating quantile treatments without strict overlap: Empirical illustration

 We revisit the National Supported Work (NSW) program data that has been analyzed in multiple papers since the work of \cite{lalonde1986}, including \cite{dehejia:wahba1999,dehejia:wahba2002,ma:wang2020}.
 The NSW dataset consists of data from a labor training program implemented in 1970s that provided work experience to a group of selected individuals.
 We follow the data preprocessing of \cite{ma:wang2020}.
 Therefore our sample consists of the treated individuals in the NSW experimental group ($D = 1$, sample size $n_1 = 185$), and a nonexperimental control group from the Panel Study of Income Dynamics (PSID, $D = 0$, sample size $n_0 = 1157$).
 The outcome response variable is the post-intervention earning measured in 1978.
 The covariates include information on age, education, marital status, ethnicity, and earnings in 1974 and 1975.
 Interested readers can find more details about the definition of these variables in \cite{dehejia:wahba1999,dehejia:wahba2002}.

 Figure \ref{fig:Lalonde_prop} shows the poor estimated overlap obtained with the estimated logistic regression reported in \cite{ma:wang2020} i.e., taking the variables \texttt{age, education, earn1974, earn1975} and their squares as covariates, as well as three dummy variables for \texttt{married, black, hispanic} and an interaction term \texttt{black $\times$ u74}, where \texttt{u74} is the unemployment status in 1974.
 Using these propensity scores we can estimate the tail indexes of $\{1/\hat{e}(X_i)\}$ or $\{1/(1-\hat{e}(X_i))\}$ using a Hill estimator.
 Note that $\gamma_1$ and $\gamma_0$ are $1$ plus the corresponding regular variation index of $\{1/\hat{e}(X_i)\}$ or $\{1/(1-\hat{e}(X_i))\}$ and respectively.
 Selecting the number of order statistics $k$ of the Hill estimator using the minimum distance order procedure proposed in \cite{clauset:shalizi:newman2009} and analyzed in \cite{drees:janssen:resnick:wang2020}, we obtain $\hat{\gamma}_1\approx 7.958$ and $\hat{\gamma}_0\approx 4.343$.
 However, the Hill plots in Figure \ref{fig:Lalonde_Hill_plot} based on $100$ order statistics, corresponding to $7.5$\% of the data, suggest that $\hat\gamma_1\approx 6.23$ and $\hat\gamma_0\approx1.73$ are reasonably good estimators.
-This indicates that the standard Gaussian limits for the estimated quantiles to the treated do not apply.
-This would theoretically reflected in a larger variance of $\hat{q}_0(\tau)$ relative to $\hat{q}_1(\tau)$, but it seems like in this case the much smaller number of treated units makes $\hat{q}_1(\tau)$ have the larger variance.
+This indicates that the standard Gaussian limits for the estimated quantiles of $Y(1)$ do not apply.
+This would theoretically be reflected in a larger variance of $\hat{q}_0(\tau)$ relative to $\hat{q}_1(\tau)$, but here the much smaller number of treated units makes $\hat{q}_1(\tau)$ have the larger variance.